AbstractMelon/Melonblock/README.md

 Fortunately, you can get help from the excellent people on [Melon's Discord Server](https://discord.gg/UvxTQZz).

-If you need better support for your Thorium simulator, [Melon](https://github.com/alexanderson1993) is happy to contract with you to do so.
+If you need better support for your unblocking, [Melon](https://github.com/alexanderson1993) is happy to contract with you to do so.
 Reach out via Discord to start the process.